Kucoin/kucoin-api-docs/source/localizable/index.html.md

 	"chain": "OMNI"
 }
 ```

-Create a deposit address for the currency you intend to deposit.
+Request via this endpoint to create a deposit address for a currency you intend to deposit.
-You can create only one deposit address per currency.

 ###HTTP REQUEST
 **POST /api/v1/deposit-addresses**

+###Example
+POST /api/v1/deposit-addresses

 ###API KEY PERMISSIONS
 This endpoint requires the **"Transfer"** permission.